MobyDickDick/TinyLanguage/README.md

   - Add examples/tests demonstrating Python library usage.
 - [ ] **Backend feature matrix**
   - Document which language features are supported by the interpreter, C backend, and LLVM backend.

+### 7. Debugging / IDEs

+- [ ] **LLVM-first debugging in VS Code**
+  - Extend the VS Code workflow so that LLVM-native executables can be debugged directly when the LLVM pipeline is used.

 - [x] Define a custom native IR (stack- or register-based).
 See [`docs/native_ir.md`](docs/native_ir.md) for opcode overview and examples.
 - [x] Small VM that executes this IR (interpreter in Python or as a separate module).